-Avon Fire & Rescue Service does not endorse the use of Chinese sky lanterns and would strongly discourage their use.
+Avon Fire & Rescue Service does not endorse the use of sky lanterns and would strongly discourage their use.

 The floating lanterns contain a naked flame which represents a significant fire risk to life and property when they come down to earth.
 Footage from a CCTV camera proved a single lantern was to blame for a fire at a recycling plant in the West Midlands in 2013 which had to be tackled by more than 200 firefighters and 39 fire engines.